 The following BID Policies are available upon request in writing to us (See Section How to Contact us)

-BID Host Specific Activity (Including Body Worn Video Equipment) Policy And Procedure
+- Luton BID Ambassadors Specific Activity (Including Body Worn Video Equipment) Policy And Procedure

 We will keep our policy under review.

-Historic versions can be obtained by contacting us.
+Historic versions are can be obtained by contacting us.